-Compare financing options and costs for your new Vespa, Yamaha and more.
+Compare financing options and costs for a new Vespa, Yamaha and more.

-When it comes to scooters, you have several different financing options.
-The easiest choice is to get a loan directly through your dealership.
-Many dealerships offer 0% financing for the first 12 or 24 months.
-However, it might not be the most competitive option out there if you need more than a year or two to pay it off.
+However, it might not be the most competitive option out there if you need more than a year or two to pay or think you may qualify for a lower rate.
 In that case, consider a personal loan.

 |Dealer||APR||Terms||How it works|

 |Vespa||Starting at 1.99%||Up to 60 months||Offers term loans through Sheffield Financial, a division of BB&T. You must have a credit score of 660 or higher to qualify.
 Loans range from $1,500 to $50,000.|